-Dr. Jimmy Miller and Dr. Craig Clark, Greenwood Leflore’s board certified neurosurgeons, treat everything from carpal tunnel syndrome to herniated discs and, indeed, brain tumors.
-If your primary doctor recommends a neurosurgical evaluation for your neck or arm pain, back or leg pain or any constellation of symptoms which might suggest the involvement of the nervous system, Greenwood Leflore’s highly trained surgeons can evaluate your problem and advise you on the best course of treatment.
+Dr. Jimmy Miller and Dr. Craig Clark, Greenwood Leflore Hospital’s board certified neurosurgeons, treat everything from carpal tunnel syndrome to herniated discs and, indeed, brain tumors.
+If your primary doctor recommends a neurosurgical evaluation for your neck or arm pain, back or leg pain or any constellation of symptoms which might suggest the involvement of the nervous system, Greenwood Leflore Hospital’s highly trained surgeons can evaluate your problem and advise you on the best course of treatment.

 Tumor removal or decompression: Brain tumors can range from small, benign lesions to aggressive, malignant growths.
 Certain types do not require removal but can be monitored with regular office visits and radiologic scans.